Updated May 3, 2021

 COVID-19 Vaccine Information

 Mercer Medicine is now distributing COVID-19 vaccinations on Mercer University campuses in Macon and Atlanta.
 Schedule your appointment here.

-Macon COVID-19 vaccination clinics are held at the Mercer Medicine Campus Student Health Center.
+Macon COVID-19 vaccination clinics are held at Penfield Hall on Mercer’s campus.

 Atlanta COVID-19 vaccination clinics are at the Student Health Center at Sheffield Suite 206.